Impact of Data Analytics in Stock Market Analysis

 For instance, e-commerce businesses are employing some of the best minds in data analysis and Big Data towards deciding almost every aspect of its business from changes in pricing trends, logistics, fast moving products etc. Professionals Sports Teams are using data analysis to determine which player to draft or recruit, team formation, in-game strategy etc. The movie industry is using data analytics to understand consumer preference and designing its movies according to the consumer taste, desires and preferences to ensure their production is a box-office success.

 Similarly, data analytics can be used in the stock market towards identifying stocks and shares with growth potential, buying them at rock bottom prices and selling them when the share prices are at its peak.
+Data analytics gives people ample opportunity to find the best stocks to buy today and to get profits in the short-term.

 What is a Demat Account?